Memory Replay with Data Compression for Continual Learning: Continual Learning Preliminaries

 \section{Continual Learning Preliminaries}

-We consider a general setting of continual learning, which needs to incrementally learn numerous tasks $t = 1, 2, 3, ...$ from their task-specific training dataset \(D_{t} = \{(x_{t,i}, y_{t,i})\}_{i=1}^{{N}_{t}} \), where \(D_{t}\) is only available when learning task \(t\), \((x_{t,i}, y_{t,i})\) is a data-label pair and \(N_t\) is the number of such training samples.
+We consider a general setting of continual learning that a deep neural network (DNN) incrementally learns numerous tasks from their task-specific training dataset \(D_{t} = \{(x_{t,i}, y_{t,i})\}_{i=1}^{{N}_{t}} \), where \(D_{t}\) is only available when learning task \(t\), \((x_{t,i}, y_{t,i})\) is a data-label pair and \(N_t\) is the number of such training samples.
 For classification tasks, the training samples of each task might be from one or several new classes.
 All the classes ever seen are evaluated at test time, and the classes from different tasks need to be distinguished.
 This setting is also called class-incremental learning \citep{vandeven2019three}.
-Suppose a DNN with parameter \(\theta\) has learned \(T\) tasks and attempts to learn a new task.
-Since the old training datasets \(\bigcup_{t=1}^{T} D_{t}\) are unavailable, the DNN will adapt the learned parameters to fit \(D_{T+1}\), and tend to catastrophically forget the old tasks \citep{mccloskey1989catastrophic}.
+Suppose such a DNN with parameter \(\theta\) has learned \(T\) tasks and attempts to learn a new task.
+Since the old training datasets \(\bigcup_{t=1}^{T} D_{t}\) are unavailable, the DNN will adapt the learned parameters to fit \(D_{T+1}\), and tend to catastrophically forget the old tasks \cite{mcclelland1995there}.

 An effective solution of overcoming catastrophic forgetting is to select and store representative old training samples \(D_{t}^{mb} = \{(x_{t,i}, y_{t,i})\}_{i=1}^{{N}_{t}^{mb}} \) in a small memory buffer (\(mb\)), and replay them when learning the new task.
 For classification tasks, mean-of-feature is a widely-used strategy to select \(D_{t}^{mb}\) \citep{rebuffi2017icarl, hou2019learning}.
 After learning each task, features of the training data can be obtained by the learned embedding function \(F_{\theta}^{e}(\cdot)\).
 In each class, several data points nearest to the mean-of-feature are selected into the memory buffer.
 Then, the training dataset of task \(T+1\) becomes \(D'_{T+1} = D_{T+1} \bigcup {D}_{1:T}^{mb} \), including both new training samples \(D_{T+1} \) and some old training samples \({D}_{1:T}^{mb} = \bigcup_{t=1}^{T} {D}_{t}^{mb}\), so as to prevent forgetting of the old tasks.